-- 1) Put the preferred operations between the brackets. - 2) Start with the operations between the brackets. - 3) Multiply and divide from left to the right. - 4) Add and subtract from left to the right.
+- 1) Put the operations that have priority in the brackets. - 2) Start with the operations between the brackets. - 3) Multiply and divide from left to the right. - 4) Add and subtract from left to the right.

 Use ordering operations on rational numbers to write each expression in simplest form: